b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Some_pkg_name as Abbreviated_pkg_name` (you will see why in a moment).

 Let's see how it works.
 Remember the `getSum` and `getAvg` functions that we wrote ourselves.
-Well, Julia got build-in [sum](https://docs.julialang.org/en/v1/base/collections/#Base.sum) and [Statistics](https://docs.julialang.org/en/v1/stdlib/Statistics/) package got [mean](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.mean).
+Well, Julia got built-in [sum](https://docs.julialang.org/en/v1/base/collections/#Base.sum) and [Statistics](https://docs.julialang.org/en/v1/stdlib/Statistics/) package got [mean](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.mean).
 To